takemobiteam/takemobi-test.github.io/docs/index.md

 This mechanism for receiving Master Data updates still requires API Calls set up as specified above.

-But whenever the client’s Master Data changes, the client sends Mobi a record through a stream that contains:
+But whenever the client’s Master Data changes, the client additionally sends Mobi a record through an AWS Kinesis Data Stream containing the following:

-- The updated record--either the entire record, or just the part which is updated
+- The updated record - either the entire record, or just the part which is updated
-- (Optional) instructions telling CPS to replan certain bookings after the data update is processed
+- (Optional) instructions telling the Mobi Planner to replan certain Bookings after the Master Data update is processed

-The record sent to CPS contains a list of fields which have changed, along with their update values.
-This record looks like:
+The record contains a list of fields which have changed, along with their update values.
+This example record instructs the Mobi Planner to change two fields of the hotel record whose ID is `5083-92.` It specifies changing the `name`field to `New name`, and the `max_seats` field to 50.

 ```
 {  "id": "7fff22fe-d895-47bf-a844-a45bd6d58d40",  "type": "booking.replan.event.v1",  "specversion": "1.0",  "source": "http://transfer-master-data-rules-service.test.tui-dx.com",  "time": "2020-09-02T08:54:09.434Z",  "datacontenttype": "application/json",  "data": {      "changes": {          "entity_name": "hotel",          "entity_id": "5083-92",          "operation": "saved",          "changed_fields": [              {                  "field_name": "name",                  "field_type": "string",                  "value": "New name"              },              {                  "field_name": "max_seats",                  "field_type": "number",                  "value": 50              }            ]        },        "bookings": []       } }
 ```

-This record instructs CPS to change two fields of the hotel record whose ID is `5083-92.` It is to change the `name`field to `New name`, and the `max_seats` field to 50.

-In addition to indicating that a master data record should be updated, the record sent to CPS can also instruct it to replan a set of bookings after the data change has been processed.
+In addition to indicating that a Master Data record should be updated, the record can also instruct the Mobi Planner to replan a set of bookings after the data change has been processed.
 For example, the `bookings` field may be set to something like:

 ```
 "bookings": ["XXX-5027-23457", "XXX-5027-23273"]
 ```

-In this case, CPS would replan the two specified bookings after processing the data change described by the complete record.
+In this case, the Mobi Planner would replan the two specified Bookings after processing the Master Data change described by the complete record.

-Or instead of a list of bookings, a **booking filter** may be specified, such as:
+Instead of a list of Bookings, a **Booking Filter** may be specified, such as:

 ```
 "booking_filter": {    "destination_id": "5083",    "operation_date_from_for_arrivals": "2023-04-01",    "operation_date_from_for_departures": "2023-03-31",    "transfer_way": "both" }
 ```

-This tells the planner to replan all arrival bookings for destination 5083 with a date equal to or after 2023-04-01, as well as all departure bookings for that destination with a date equal to or after 2023-03-31.
+This tells the Mobi Planner to replan all arrival bookings for Destination 5083 with a date equal to or after 2023-04-01, as well as all Departure Bookings for that Destination with a date equal to or after 2023-03-31.

 ## Master Data Processing Issues

-There are multiple categories of errors.
-The endpoint **GET /tui-cps/v1/messages** can be used to retrieve a complete set of possible error messages, across all categories.
+The endpoint **GET /tui-cps/v1/messages** can be used to retrieve a complete set of possible messages that may be sent via AWS SNS.
 This section describes one category of errors: **pre-processing** errors.

 | message_id | Message | Description |
 | ---------- | ------- | ----------- |